Thierry Ardisson: 2010s and 2020s

-During the summer of 2010, he hosted Happy Hour, a program that temporarily replaced Salut les Terriens !, mixing talk show and game-show formats.
+During the summer of 2010, Ardisson hosted Happy Hour, a program that temporarily replaced Salut les Terriens !, mixing talk show and game-show formats.
 He also produced La télé est à vous for France 2 during this period, hosted by Stéphane Bern.
 Beginning in December 2010, he presented Tout le monde en a parlé on channel Jimmy, revisiting the lives of individuals who had once been in the spotlight.The show aired three seasons.

 He returned with Happy Hour in December 2011, standing in for Le Grand Journal, and again during the summer of 2012.

 In October 2014, while still hosting Salut les Terriens ! on Canal+, the program reached an audience of 1.4 million viewers, making it the channel’s highest-rated show and one with “a loyal following” for many years.

-In 2015, Thierry Ardisson proposed to the channel M6 the script for Peplum, a humorous and anachronistic miniseries set in Ancient Rome.
+In 2015, Ardisson proposed to the channel M6 the script for Peplum, a humorous and anachronistic miniseries set in Ancient Rome.
 The host explained that he got the idea for the script from Peter Ustinov’s performance in Quo Vadis (1951).
 The three 90-minute episodes were broadcast in prime time starting on 24 February 2015, at a rate of one per week.

 The following year, he was the subject of a documentary, Génération Ardisson: 30 ans de télévision, before launching his new program Zéro limite.
 Meanwhile, businessman Vincent Bolloré, whom Ardisson openly supported despite the storm caused by the Canal+ shake-up, asked him to move his flagship show Salut les Terriens to the former D8 channel.

 Beginning in September 2017, he hosted Les Terriens du dimanche! on C8, airing Sundays from 7 p.m. to 9 p.m., a spinoff of Salut les Terriens!.

 At the start of the 2018 season, Salut les Terriens! was renamed Les Terriens du samedi, with a new set and format.
 On 18 May 2019, Ardisson announced in a press release that he would no longer work for C8.
 He recorded the last talk show of his career on Wednesday, 29 May 2019, which became the subject of a behind-the-scenes documentary offering viewers a glimpse of him off camera.
 He justified his departure by citing the lack of resources provided by the channel, explaining that he “did not want to make low-cost television.”
 In 2023, Ardisson revealed that he had also observed divergences with Vincent Bolloré, particularly political ones.